Is empathy overrated?

-Paul Bloom is a passionate teacher of undergraduates, and his popular Introduction to Psychology 110 class has been released to the world through the Open Yale Courses program.
-He has recently completed a second MOOC, “Moralities of Everyday Life”, that introduced moral psychology to tens of thousands of students.
-And he also presents his research to a popular audience though articles in The Atlantic, The New Yorker, and The New York Times.
-Many of the projects he works on are student-initiated, and all of them, he notes, are "strongly interdisciplinary, bringing in theory and research from areas such as cognitive, social, and developmental psychology, evolutionary theory, linguistics, theology and philosophy."
+Bloom is a passionate teacher, and his popular free course in Introduction to Psychology on Coursera has had more than a million students.
+He also presents his research through articles in The Atlantic, The New Yorker and The New York Times.
+As he writes, his interests are "strongly interdisciplinary, bringing in theory and research from areas such as cognitive, social and developmental psychology, evolutionary theory, linguistics, theology and philosophy."

 Continue reading